-G-Cloud (RM1557ix) is a framework where supplier cloud-based solutions are made available through a front-end Catalogue called the Digital Marketplace.
+G-Cloud (RM1557.12) is a framework where supplier cloud-based solutions are made available through a front-end Catalogue called the Digital Marketplace.
 G-Cloud framework is THE place to be, for companies who are thinking about selling their cloud-based solutions to the UK government.

 The Digital Marketplace, and all the frameworks included in it, is managed by Crown Commercial Service (CCS).
 CCS is an executive agency and trading fund of the Cabinet Office of the UK Government.
 Their role is to improve the government’s commercial and procurement activity.

-The framework was first open in 2012 and is now in its 11th iteration – G-Cloud 11 (check out the background and the history of the framework here).
-There have been 11 calls for contract so far in which suppliers were able to list their services on G-Cloud.
+It’s come a long way since its humble beginnings, and even between G-Cloud 11 and 12 we’ve seen progress and positive change to procurement with the framework.
+There have been 12 calls for contract so far in which suppliers were able to list their services on G-Cloud.
 The G-Cloud framework is uncapped so, if the application is compliant, an unlimited number of suppliers can join the framework.

 The G-Cloud framework is divided into categories (Lots) and suppliers can apply for one or three depending on what solutions they offer to the public sector.
 The Lots of G-Cloud have come a long way since their beginnings, with a lot of growth over the years!
 Currently, G-Cloud has 3 Lots:

 Cloud platform or infrastructure services that help buyers do at least one of the following: Deploy, manage and run software and provision and use processing, storage or networking resources